 Federal Direct Loans will begin repayment six (6) months after graduation, or when the student becomes enrolled less than half time.
 The repayment term may extend up to ten (10) years, or depending on the amount owed and type of repayment plan selected, may be extended up to twenty-five (25) years.

 Unsubsidized Loans begin accruing interest once they are disbursed.
 If possible, paying the interest when it accrues will help to keep the principle balance of the loan close to the original balance once the loan comes into repayment.
 Interest notices are often generated quarterly by the servicer or the amount can be given by the customer service department of the servicing company.
 The servicer will contact you with a repayment disclosure statement during your grace period to notify you of the repayment terms.

 The Federal Perkins/Nursing Loan becomes payable nine (9) months after leaving the University, or when the student is no longer enrolled at least half time.
 This loan is payable directly to the school every three (3) months, with a 5% interest rate.
 There is no penalty for prepayment, which may reduce you interest costs throughout the life of the loan.

 The owner of these loans is Villanova University, and the servicer is ACS, A Xerox Company.

 Exit Counseling must also be completed for a Perkins or Nursing Loan.
-This counseling can be found on the Campus on Call website (Perkins/Nursing Exit Interview).

 The repayment period for a Direct PLUS Loan begins at the time the PLUS loan is fully disbursed, and the first payment is due within 60 days after the final disbursement.
 For Direct PLUS Loans with a first disbursement date on or after July 1, 2008, the parent may defer repayment while the student on whose behalf the parent borrowed the loan is enrolled on at least a half-time basis, and for an additional six months after the student ceases to be enrolled at least half-time.